 Learn more about how much you could sell your engagement ring for at Worthy >>

 How about you?
 Do you still have your engagement ring?
-Or did you sell your wedding ring, give it away, turn it into a necklace, or throw it out the car window into a ditch on the way home from the court date finalizing your divorce?
+Or did you resell your wedding ring, give it away, turn it into a necklace, or throw it out the car window into a ditch on the way home from the court date finalizing your divorce?
+Do you feel you understood the true resale value of your diamond jewelry?
 Please share in the comments …